vtheagarajan/Udacity_AI_Python_Project2/README.md

 Implement an image classsifier using PyTorch to classify flowers.
 You will use a trained model and update the classifer / fully connected layer, so that it can be trained on 102 different flower categories.

 ### Part 1 of the project
-In Part 1 of the project, the code was developed in Jupyter Notebook
+In Part 1 of the project, the code was developed in Jupyter Notebook.
+The code for this is in *Image Classifier Project.ipynb*.
+The export of the notebook is also available as Python code in *Image Classifier Project.py*

 ### Part 2 of the project
 Use the code developed in Part 1 to create two Python files: